FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \section{Trustworthy FL: Pillars, Notions, and Metrics}

-Despite the research done in the field of trustworthy AI, there is a lack of work focused on assessing the trustworthiness of FL models.
-Therefore, this work identifies, introduces, and explains for the first time (to the best of our knowledge) the most relevant pillars, notions, and metrics for Trustworthy FL.
-Additionally, it proposes a novel pillar called Federation, which is not considered in the current literature.
-This pillar focuses on capturing complex compositions and design challenges of FL architectures to compute their trustworthiness.
+\rmvtxt{Despite the research done in the field of trustworthy AI, there is a lack of work focused on assessing the trustworthiness of FL models.} This work identifies, introduces, and explains for the first time (to the best of our knowledge) the most relevant pillars, notions, and metrics for trustworthy FL.
+Additionally, it proposes a novel pillar called Federation, which is not considered in the current literature{has not been considered in the literature}.
+This pillar captures complex compositions and designs of FL architectures to compute their trustworthiness.

 \figurename~\ref{fig:taxonomy} presents a taxonomy describing the pillars, notions, and metrics relevant for trustworthy FL.
 Under each pillar, the major aspects defining it are grouped into notions.
 Under each notion, the specific metrics that can be calculated to quantify the level of utility towards trustworthiness are defined.
 This taxonomy serves as the baseline for evaluating and assessing the trustworthiness level of FL models.